 Breastfeeding and fasting in Ramadan: is it possible?

+If you're wondering if you can fast in Ramadan while breastfeeding, listen to your body.
 Pregnant women, or those who are breastfeeding, are not obliged to fast during Ramadan, although some may still choose to do so.
-Their fast can be done later in the year instead.
+As mentioned above, if you feel unable to fast for Ramadan while breastfeeding, your fast can be done later in the year instead.

-Breastfeeding mothers who wish to fast should check with their GP first.
-They may also seek religious consultation if they feel they are unable to fast and breastfeed.
+If you do want to fast during Ramadan while breastfeeding, check with your GP first.
+You can also seek religious consultation if you feel unable to fast and breastfeed.

 Tips for fasting while breastfeeding